BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-15-multi-sorted-array-quickselect.md

 **Edit: Thanks heaps to [Evgeny Kluev](http://stackoverflow.com/users/1009831/evgeny-kluev), the author of that original StackOverflow answer, for noticing that I'd made a mistake in the total time complexity calculation.**

-**Edit 2016-06-18: I'd orignally described this with arrays of maximum length $latex n$.
-But it works just as well with arrays of average length $latex n$, which is a stronger statement, so I'd rather use this one.**
+**Edit 2016-06-18: I'd orignally described this with arrays of maximum length $l n$.
+But it works just as well with arrays of average length $l n$, which is a stronger statement, so I'd rather use this one.**

-Suppose I have $latex m$ sorted arrays of average length $latex n$.
-How quickly can I search to find the $latex k$th item in them?
+Suppose I have $l m$ sorted arrays of average length $l n$.
+How quickly can I search to find the $l k$th item in them?

-[This StackOverflow answer](http://stackoverflow.com/a/26299986/1360429) mentions this problem offhandedly, but doesn't clearly explain the algorithm, and it implies that the answer it's thinking of is $latex O(m^2 \log(n)^2)$.
+[This StackOverflow answer](http://stackoverflow.com/a/26299986/1360429) mentions this problem offhandedly, but doesn't clearly explain the algorithm, and it implies that the answer it's thinking of is $l O(m^2 \log(n)^2)$.

 We can do better.
-You can modify quickselect to get an algorithm which takes $latex O(m \log(n) \log(m \cdot n))$ average case, and I suspect you can adapt [median of medians](https://en.wikipedia.org/wiki/Median_of_medians) to get that time in the worst case.
+You can modify quickselect to get an algorithm which takes $l O(m \log(n) \log(m \cdot n))$ average case, and I suspect you can adapt [median of medians](https://en.wikipedia.org/wiki/Median_of_medians) to get that time in the worst case.

 The quickselect adaptation is pretty simple.
 We're going to be do a simultaneous binary search on every array.
 For simplicity, let's assume that all items in arrays are unique.